Men’s Issues

 Got me thinkin' though bout how many of us have been affected by suicide of our friends, family.
 Struggle and pain is real.
 We've all been there on some level or another…We all go thru the sludge/shit and depression never discriminates.
 Took me a long time to realize it but the key is to not be afraid to open up.
 Especially us dudes have a tendency to keep it in.
 You're not alone.

-If you deal with physical symptoms like changes in sleep, energy, or appetite, frequent headaches, muscle spasms, or any other chronic, acute, or sudden aches and pains, they could be connected to mental health.
+If you deal with physical symptoms like changes in sleep, energy, or appetite, frequent headaches, muscle spasms, or any other chronic, acute, or sudden discomfort, they could be connected to mental health.
 Maybe that Advil you're popping would work better if you took it with a therapy chaser.
 Just a thought.

-You want to be the best father, husband, community leader as you can be.
-You want to show up for others at your church or faith community.
+You want to be the best father, husband, community leader you can be.
 You want to be a role model.
+You want to show up for YOURSELF.

 Say whatever you need to say, however you need to say it.
-I will not judge you when you curse or use "colorful" language.
+I don't judge when people need to vent using "colorful" language.
 The realer the better.
 Let's talk.